Skip to main content

 • Connectors (Drivers):

 Each driver encapsulates the logic required to interact with a specific source system.
-Starting with MongoDB, drivers manage:
+The drivers (connector/ source database) manage:

 • Full Load: Efficiently partitioning and processing large collections.